-There are always risks with surgery.
-You may bleed more than usual, have trouble breathing, or get an infection.
+You may bleed more than expected, have trouble breathing, or get an infection.
 Blood vessels or organs such as your bowel or bladder could be injured during surgery.
-Your caregivers will watch you closely for these problems.
-Although pregnancy is unlikely after a tubal ligation, there is a small chance of it.
-If pregnancy does occur, there is an increased risk of having an ectopic pregnancy (tubal pregnancy).
-A tubal ligation can be reversed but it does not mean you will be able to get pregnant again.
-Call your caregiver if you are worried or have questions about your surgery and care.
+Although pregnancy is unlikely after a tubal ligation, there is still a small chance that you may get pregnant.
+If pregnancy does occur, there is an increased risk for an ectopic pregnancy (tubal pregnancy).
+A tubal ligation can be reversed, but it does not mean you will be able to get pregnant again.

 The week before your surgery:

-- You may need to have tests done before the surgery, such as blood tests.
-Ask your caregiver for more information about these and other tests that you may need.
-Write down the date, time, and location of each test.
+- You may need to have blood tests before your surgery.
+Talk to your caregiver about these or other tests you may need.
+Write down the date, time, and location for each test.

 The night before your surgery: